springernature/frontend-toolkits/context/design-tokens/README.md

 ```
 ## Design Tokens Schema

-The Design Tokens are defined in a `.json` file.
-The Design Tokens `json` is a set of nested json objects.
+The design tokens are defined in a `.json` file.
+The design tokens `json` is a set of nested json objects.
 The main `json` object (`aspect-ratio` in the above example) is the logical group of design properties.
 The first array of objects (`1x1` in the above example) is the name of the design property.
 Inside this object is the definition of the design property with all its necessary information, as described below:
 ### Design tokens object

 - **name:** The name of the design token